Social Security Administration

 1/30

-Leland Dudek reaches out to Tiffany Flick, the Associate Director of Budget, Facilities and Security to inform her two DOGE staff would be onboarding.
-He was a mid-level employee at the time.
+Leland Dudek reaches out to Tiffany Flick, the Associate Director of Budget, Facilities and Security to inform her that Mike Russo and Scott Coulter would be onboarding for DOGE.
+He was a mid-level employee at the time who would not normally be coordinating inter-agency details like this.

 February 2025